Northeast Metro 916

 Northeast Metro 916 Intermediate School District responds to the unique needs of students, educators, and school districts with innovation, quality, and trusted experience.

-A bill was signed by the Governor LeVander on May 27, 1969, enabling six school districts to form a new intermediate district for vocational education as well as for personnel, instructional and administrative services.
+On May 27, 1969, a bill was signed by Governor LeVander that enabled six school districts to form a new intermediate school district for vocational education and personnel, instructional, and administrative services.
 The district was named Special Intermediate School District 916, and the rest is history.

-The number of students indicated in this report reflect a duplicated headcount, meaning that if a student un-enrolls and re-enrolls during the same school year, they are counted twice.
-We represent the data this way because it more accurately represents the staff time, funding and resources required to run our programs.
+The number of students indicated in this report reflects a duplicated headcount, meaning that if a student unenrolls and re-enrolls during the same school year, they are counted twice.
+We represent the data this way because it more accurately represents the staff time, funding, and resources required to run our programs.

-Total student count includes the programs listed below, as well as 280 students for Extended School Year (ESY), and 295 students in our credit recovery programs.
+The total student count includes the programs listed below, 256 students for Extended School Year (ESY) and 441 students in our credit recovery programs.
+The student count for In Home Districts only counts Blind/Visually Impaired Services and Deaf/Hard of Hearing Services.

 Area Learning Centers